 - How will your product look on a shelf?

 The final question is an important element to consider when creating a new product.
-When a business is in the new product development stage, they should test and trial their packaging using mock-ups.
+When you are in the new product development stage, you should test and trial your packaging using mock-ups.

 Our Mock>It packaging mock-up service enables you to test your packaging ideas before going to production.

 This is an important step because without testing your product packaging design, you run the risk of wasting money and materials on packaging that you are not happy with or may not excite your target audience.